 In the study conducted in 2017, the 42 adults were first tested to ensure that they did have hearing loss.
 They were then offered an expensive device, normally sold by audiologists.
 The next phase included five affordable hearing aids available online and in stores and costing on average $350 each.

 Since only one-fourth of Americans with hearing loss use hearing aids, these affordable digital hearing aids will allow far more people access to a better quality of life in their old age.
 An increased hearing has also been proven to reduce the risk of age-related depression and degenerative neural diseases

 These affordable hearing devices allow far more people to have access to hearing assistance than ever before and they compare favorably with expensive devices.

 Affordable hearing aids may cost a bit more than cheap hearing aids, but they instantly lift the quality of life of their users, making them an invaluable investment.

-Comparable technology as that found on expensive hearing aids, while also offering the same sound performance makes Nano digital hearing aids a smart choice.
+Comparable technology found on expensive hearing aids, while offering the same sound performance makes Nano digital hearing aids a smart choice.

 These Nano digital hearing aid technologies are augmented with a 45-day money-back guarantee so that the hearing aids can be tested suitably.
 A warranty ensures the replacement devices or their parts that have manufacturing faults.
 Excellent customer service ensures that if any hearing aid needs repairs, they can be done in a matter of days, and replacement parts are always available.

-Affordable hearing aids ensure that more people can improve their hearing, allowing them to lead a normal life once more.
+Affordable hearing aids ensure that more people can improve their hearing, allowing them to lead an everyday life once more.